PaoloMazzon/Astro/README.md

  + Intuitive API that utilizes [Wren](https://github.com/wren-lang/wren) as its language
  + Manual and automatic resource management
  + Fast and flexible cameras
- + Simple level management
+ + Simple level and entity management
  + Easily load and use sprites, sounds, and fonts

 TODO
 ====